julienpontabry/fstg_toolkit/README.md

 # fSTG Toolkit: an Open-Source Software for Spatio-Temporal Graph Analysis of fMRI data

-- package for longitudinal brain connectivity analysis
-- use a spatio-temporal graph modeling
-- allows to model the dynamic of the reorganisation of brain regions
-- primarily made for functional MRI data, but can be used for any connectivity data
+This package enables longitudinal analysis of brain connectivity by modeling data as spatio-temporal graphs.
+It allows the study of dynamic reorganization of brain regions.
+While primarily designed for functional MRI data, it can be used with any type of connectivity data.

 This README provides a brief usage overview, including installation instructions, usage examples, and detailed examples.